 Hormone replacement therapy (HRT) for women can relieve the symptoms of menopause, whether it is hot flashes, vaginal dryness, or something else.
-HRT can also prevent osteoporosis.
+HRT can also prevent osteoporosis and many women have been found using HGH injections for HRT.
 However, studies on HRT show contradicting results; some provide evidence for HRT lowering the risk of osteoporosis and heart disease, but other results associate it with increased risk of cancer and stroke.

 A recent study from the Cedars-Sinai Medical Center dives into the controversy.
 "Over the past 15 years, fear of cancer and other risks has led to dramatically fewer women using hormone replacement therapy," explained senior author of the study, Daniel S. Berman, MD.
 Berman’s study will be presented at the American College of Cardiology's 66th Annual Scientific Session in a few days.

 Despite these concerns, Berman’s study comparing women using HRT to relieve menopause symptoms to women not using HRT showed that women from the former group were at a lower risk of atherosclerosis and overall death.